NERVEUML/audiotagger/README.md

 Twenty-one minutes to cut the video.
 3:45 video is 1.4G gives around .40 gb/minute, gives around 900 minutes of video.

+So processing 900 minutes of video takes around half an hour - not too shabby.

 ```
 cd /mnt/data1/testing
 time ~/sucker/parallel-mount-and-copy.sh ./